moutend/go-medium/README.md

 )

 func main() {
-	clientID := "XXXXXXXX"
-	clientSecret := "YYYYYYYY"
-	accessToken := "ZZZZZZZ"
+	// It's not recommended, but it uses self-issued token in this example. accessToken := "self-issued-access-token"
-	c := medium.NewClient(clientID, clientSecret, accessToken)
+	c := medium.NewClient("", "", accessToken)

+	// Get information about current authorized user.
-	u, err := c.User()
+	// See user.go to check all exported fields. u, err := c.User()
 	if err != nil {
 		log.Fatal(err)
 	}
+	fmt.Printf("You are logged in as %s.", u.Username)

-	// Get detail of all publications.
+	// Get list of publications.
 	ps, err := u.Publications()
 	if err != nil {
 		log.Fatal(err)
 	}
+	// It assumes that the user has one or more publications.
-	// If the user has no publications yet, exit with error message. if len(ps) == 0 {
+	// See publication.go to check all exported fields. if len(ps) == 0 {
 		log.Fatalf("%s has no publications yet.\n", u.Username)
 	}
+	fmt.Printf("You have a publication named %s.\n", ps[0].Name)

-	// Post an article to the first publication. a, err := ps[0].Post(medium.Article{
+	// Publish an article as Markdown format.
+	// For more dail, see next section. article := medium.Article{
 		Title:         "test",
 		ContentFormat: "markdown",
-		Content: `# Test article
+		Content: `# Test

+## Sub title

+# Using Medium API

-This article was posted from command line.`,
+This article was published from command line.`,
-	})
+	}
+	// Publish an article to the first publication.
+	// See article.go to check all exported fields of PostedArticle. pa, err := ps[0].Post(article)
 	if err != nil {
 		log.Fatal(err)
 	}